 - Name, status and population of town,

-- Where is it located and is it public or private?
+- If so, where is this located and is it public or private?

 - Is a town-owned site available?